“Not This Year Sisi”: Girlfriend Disses Boyfriend’s Baby Mama and Catches Heat Online

 "You're not alone": SA comforts emotional unemployed mom raising child with a disability

 In the post, @call_me_waza shares a picture of herself and captions it, declaring that the baby mama needs to relax because she had her chance.
-She further mocks her for not having a driver's license, suggesting she isn't on the same level as her while calling her out for allegedly stalking her.
+She further mocks her for not having a driver's licence, suggesting she isn't on the same level as her while calling her out for allegedly stalking her.

 Watch the TikTok post here.

-SA calls the lady out for her post
+SA calls lady out for her post

 Her clip gained massive traction, attracting over 2K comments, most of them calling her out.
 Many people slammed her for putting another woman down over a man she wasn't even married to and said, in 2025, women should be uplifting each other instead of feuding over men.
-Others advised her to take down her post, telling her it did not land the way she wished for.
+Others advised her to take down her post, telling her it did not land the way she wished it would.

 Social media users shared that in 2025, women support each other